Romeo and Juliet: Modern social media and virtual world productions

 In April and May 2010, the Royal Shakespeare Company and the Mudlark Production Company presented a version of the play, entitled Such Tweet Sorrow, as an improvised, real-time series of tweets on Twitter.
 The production used RSC actors who engaged with the audience as well each other, performing not from a traditional script but a "Grid" developed by the Mudlark production team and writers Tim Wright and Bethan Marlow.
 The performers also make use of other media sites such as YouTube for pictures and video.

 Architecture

 A Juliet balcony (or Juliette balcony) is a balustrade connected to the façade of a building.

 Astronomy

 Two of Uranus's moons, Juliet and Mab, are named for the play.

 Video games

-The Sims 2 features a neighborhood called Veronaville that features the Capps (Capulet) and the Monty (Montague) families as playable families.
-The game features the patriarchs of the Capps and Monty families as hating each other, with a love triangle throughout the neighborhood.
+The Sims 2 features a neighbourhood called Veronaville that features the Capps (Capulet) and the Monty (Montague) families as playable families.
+The game features the patriarchs of the Capps and Monty families as hating each other, with a love triangle throughout the neighbourhood.